Getting started: Analysing HILDA with Stata

 There will be scope within the course to deal with individual questions which participants might have about data extraction and structure in panel data contexts.

-Professor Robert Breunig is a member of the Crawford School of Public Policy at the Australian National University.
+Prof Robert Breunig is a member of the Crawford School of Public Policy at the Australian National University.
 His primary applied research interests are in analysing individual and firm behaviour, evaluating government tax and transfer programs and analysing large data sets.

 Nicole Watson is part of the HILDA Survey team at the Melbourne Institute of Applied Economic and Social Research at the University of Melbourne.
 She has worked on the HILDA project since 2000 and has been involved in the sample design, weighting, imputation and survey management.